Fraetor29/Discrete-Enviroments/README.md

 # Discrete-Enviroments

-Here is presented DQN algorithm
+Here is presented DQN algorithm.
 In DQN_Main we can change parameters to see how Agent learns.

 Parameter 'egreedy_decay' is to adjust the exponential probability to pick random action.
 This is good if we want our Agent to explore more.